 Sarah Garner has just finished her first year as an Senior House Officer level Academic Clinical Fellow (ACF) at Bristol Dental Hospital.
-Qualifying as a dentist with Honours from the School of Oral and Dental Sciences at the University of Bristol in 2009, she returned in 2012 as an ACF, having been encouraged to apply for the position by Professor Jonathan Sandy, Head of the Dental School.
+Qualifying as a dentist with Honours from Bristol Dental School at the University of Bristol in 2009, she returned in 2012 as an ACF, having been encouraged to apply for the position by Professor Jonathan Sandy, who was Head of the Dental School at the time.

 The ACF scheme aims to give recently qualified doctors and dentists, who have an interest in clinical academia but little experience of research, a taste of what this involves while maintaining their clinical skills.
 Funded by the National Institute for Health Research (NIHR) and lasting for up to three years, the Academic Fellow spends 75 per cent of the time working as a clinician and the remaining 25 per cent in research.
 This enables them to gain a realistic idea of what working in clinical academia involves, while keeping their career options open.

 “I’m someone who is keen to have a lot of variety in my career, so this post suits me down to the ground,” said Sarah.
 “I am able to spend time working clinically, developing my skills in areas that interest me, while also getting involved with undergraduate teaching and conducting original research.
 I work alongside internationally respected clinicians and scientists in a really stimulating and supportive environment.”

 After spending some time with different research groups in the Dental School, Sarah decided to join the Oral Nanoscience Group, finding this group’s research particularly fascinating and relevant to restorative dentistry, her specialist interest.